jeromecc/linstt-engine/server/README.md

 #### 2- Worker
 You can launch as many workers as you want on any machine that you want.
-* Configure the worker by editing the server.conf file, provide the server IP adress ans server port.
+* Configure the worker by editing the server.conf file, provide the server IP address and server port.
 * Launch the worker using the start_docker.sh command

 ```
 cd modules/worker_offline
 ./start_docker.sh <langageModelPath>
 ```
-For example if yout model is located at ~/speech/models/mymodel With mymodel folder containing the following files:
+For example if your model is located at ~/speech/models/mymodel With mymodel folder containing the following files:
 - final.alimdl
 - final.mat